 Naissance was founded in the Brecon Beacons mountains in 2005 when it began sourcing essential oils and natural raw ingredients from around the world.
 These days, the company say their mission is to inspire a “greener and cleaner marketplace” and to “ensure that people are aware of the importance of organic and natural products for the overall health of the planet.”

 I discovered these guys when they invited me to try out their DIY beauty craft kits that let you create your own bath bombs, beard oils, lip balms and body scrubs from scratch.
-So far, I have given a few of their other products a try and have been impressed by both the quality, and also how the pricing stacks up against similar brands like Neals Yard Remedies.
-With the Naissance rosehip facial serum coming in at £6.49, versus Neals Yard’s rehydrating rose facial oil at £26, I think I might be making some more sneaky brand swaps over the next few months…
+So far, I have given a few of their other products a try and have been impressed.
+The quality is great, and the pricing really stacks up against similar brands like Neals Yard Remedies.
+With the Naissance rosehip facial serum coming in at £6.49, versus Neals Yard’s rehydrating rose facial oil at £26, I think I might be making some more sneaky brand swaps over the next few months.

 Luna Organic Beauty Boutique

 Luna Organic is Cardiff’s first eco-friendly beauty salon.
 They aim to combine their ethical principles with luxurious organic products to create a “holistic haven”, offering waxing, facials, and massages, whilst also championing ethical beauty.
-The founder, Sam, is a passionate holistic therapist who has even developed her own raw, cold-pressed and eco-certified organic Argan Oil product, which is sourced directly from farmers and cooperatives in Morocco.
+The founder, Sam, is a passionate holistic therapist.
+Sam has even developed her own raw, cold-pressed and eco-certified organic Argan Oil product, sourced directly from farmers and cooperatives in Morocco.
 You can find the Luna Boutique on Merthyr Road in Whitchurch, Cardiff.

 Know any ethical Welsh beauty brands I missed?
 Let me know in the comments below 🙂